COMM 101. Public Speaking. (2 Credits)

 COMM 445.
 Media Constructions.
 (4 Credits)

 An advanced study of professional-level video production, with structured teaching leading to high quality portfolio presentations in the media industry.
-Prerequisites: COMM 246 and COMM 345 or permission of instructor.
 Course is offered occasionally.
+Cross-listed with ARTS 345.
+Prerequisite: COMM 246 and COMM 345 or permission of instructor.

 COMM 461.
 Organizational Communication.
 (4 Credits)